parmita52/machine-learning-spark-ex/README.md

 Keith likes to collect knives and swords.
 There are 2 *features* he considers when deciding to get one: color and size
 Based on knives he bought in the past, can we predict whether or not he will buy a particular knife in the future?
 ![alt text](/images_n/chart2.png "Chart 2")
-This dummy example I created can be found in data.csv.
+This dummy example I created can be found in `data.csv`.
 The data is only 50 rows long to allow for easy human understanding and intervention.
-It's purpose to to help to learn the concepts of what's going on.
+Its purpose is just to help to learn the concepts of what's going on.
 In real life, data can be literally millions, if not billions, of rows long and thus it becomes basically impossible for humans to analyze on their own.
-Now’s a good time to open up the .csv file in something like Excel to get a feel for what's going on.
+Now’s a good time to open up the `data.csv` file in something like Excel to get a feel for what's going on.
 ![alt text](/images_n/goal2.png "Goal")

 Cool, now that we have our data...